mjwhitta/artty/README.md

 ArTTY can generate source code from images too.
 It will automatically determine the size, but you can specify a size manually by appending `_WIDTHxHEIGHT` to the filename.
 It uses the filename to name the art unless you manually specify one.
-It will then `require` any code in the `$HOME/.config/arTTY/art` directory.
+It will then cache any json files in the `$HOME/.config/arTTY/art` directory.

 ### Examples

 ```
 $ arTTY -g my-art-name.png \
-    >$HOME/.config/arTTY/art/my_art_name.rb
+    >$HOME/.config/arTTY/art/my-art-name.json
 $ arTTY -g my-art-name_WIDTHxHEIGHT.png \
-    >$HOME/.config/arTTY/art/my_art_name.rb
+    >$HOME/.config/arTTY/art/my-art-name.json
 $ arTTY -g some_image.png my-art-name \
-    >$HOME/.config/arTTY/art/my_art_name.rb
+    >$HOME/.config/arTTY/art/my-art-name.json
 ```

 This will use imagemagick to traverse a `WIDTH` by `HEIGHT` grid and sample the color inside each cell.
-It will then generate a ruby class called `MyArtName`.
+It will then generate a json file.
 This works best with sprites, however, it can parse any image this way.

 **Note: Make sure to run `arTTY --cache` after generating new art**